 - We want models to refer their friends to us

-- Of course, models will only do that if they liked working with us
+- Models will only do that if they liked working with us

 - Check our Testimonials from models

-We want to keep running our business for another 20 years.
-We reckon the best way to do that is to treat people – not just models, but everyone! – with integrity and respect
+We want to keep running our business for another 22 years.
+The best way to do that is to treat people – not just models, but everyone! – with integrity and respect

 For the nerds 🤓, we ask models to complete a survey after their shoot.
 Here are the results for one of the questions we ask (Where 1 is “Strongly Disagree” and 5 is “Strongly Agree”):